DumbMachine/POC/Proposal.md

   $ project-redacted create_config
   ```

-- `active_learning`: This module holds the responsibilites of training a model in the background to produce confident suggestions for annotations on new data.
+- `active_learning`: This module holds the responsibilities of training a model in the background to produce confident suggestions for annotations on new data.
 Following methods will be employed for learning:

   - Algorithmic: These do not employ machine learning based solutions.
 Making use of general algorithms, that are many times used in conjunction with ml techniques.
 Further details are provided below, where I mention in details about the techniques for each individual  task of annotations.
   - Machine Learning: These employ machine learning solutions to directly learn trends in data or by using representations of data to learn trends.